SmarterApp/RDW_Ingest/API.md

 Import payloads are hashed and duplicate content is detected, returning any previous import request for the given content.
 Thus submitting a payload a second time will no-op and return the current status of the previous import.

-This end-point requires credentials with the `ASMTDATALOAD` role.
+This end-point requires user credentials with the `ASMTDATALOAD` role.

 There are two ways of posting exam content: with a raw body of type `application/xml` or form-data (file upload).

+* Host: import service
 * URL: `/exams/imports`
 * Method: `POST`
 * URL Params: any URL param will be preserved as properties for the upload, well-known params: